-The hardware part of the TOE (NXP P73N2M0B0.202) provides a physical random number generator (RNG) that fulfils FCS\RNG.1 as already mentioned above in Section 6.1.1.
+The hardware part of the TOE (NXP NCJ38A0) provides a physical random number generator (RNG) that fulfils FCS\RNG.1 as already mentioned above in Section 6.1.1.
 The additional software part of the TOE (Crypto Library) implements a software (pseudo) RNG that fulfils FCS\RNG.1/HYB-DET (see below).
 This software RNG obtains its seed from the hardware RNG, after the TOE (Crypto Library) has performed a self test of the hardware RNG.

-FCS\RNG.1/HYB-DET Hierarchical to: FCS\RNG.1.1/HYB-DET

-Random number generation

-The TSF shall provide a hybrid deterministic random number generator that implements:

-(K.4.1) a chi-squared test on the seed generator.
+FCS_RNG.1/HYB-DET Hierarchical to: FCS_RNG.1.1/HYB-DET Random number generation No other components.
+The TSF shall provide a hybrid deterministic random number generator that implements: (K.4.1) a chi-squared test on the seed generator.
 (DRG.4.1) The internal state of the RNG shall use PTRNG of class PTG.2 (as defined in [7]) as random source.
 (DRG.4.2) The RNG provides forward secrecy (as defined in [7]).
 (DRG.4.3) The RNG provides backward secrecy even if the current internal state is known (as defined in [7]).
 (DRG.4.4) The RNG provides enhanced forward secrecy on demand (as defined in [7]).

-(DRG.4.5) The internal state of the RNG is seeded by an PTRNG of class PTG.2 $^{63}$ (as defined in [7]).
+(DRG.4.5) The internal state of the RNG is seeded by an PTRNG of class PTG.2 $^{71}$ (as defined in [7]).

-FCS RNG.1.2/HYB-DET

-The TSF shall provide random numbers that meet:

-(K.4.2) class K.4 of AIS20 [8].

-All information provided in this document is subject to legal disclaimers.

-62 [selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic]

-63 [assignment: list of security capabilities]
+70 [selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic] 71 [assignment: list of security capabilities]

+Library for Automotive

+Security Target Lite FCS_RNG.1.2/HYB-DET The TSF shall provide random numbers that meet: (K.4.2) class K.4 of AIS20 [8].
 (DRG.4.6) The RNG generates output for which $2^{48}$ strings of bit length 128 are mutually different with probability at least $1 - 2^{-24}$ .
 (DRG.4.7) Statistical test suites cannot practically distinguish the random numbers from output sequences of an ideal RNG.
 The random numbers must pass test procedure A (as defined in [7]).

-- (1) The security functionality is resistant against side channel analysis and similar techniques. - (2) The P73N2M0B0.2C2 provides the smartcard embedded software with separate library calls to initialise the random number generator (which includes the chi-squared test) and to generate random data.
+Application Notes: (1) The security functionality is resistant against side channel analysis and similar techniques.
+(2) The NCJ38AC High-performance secure microcontroller with Crypto Library for Automotive provides the smartcard embedded software with separate library calls to initialise the random number generator (which includes the chi-squared test) and to generate random data.
 The user can call an initialisation function upon use of the random number generator.

-No dependencies.

-Note:

-Only if the chi-squared test succeeds the hardware RNG seeds the software RNG implemented as part of the Crypto Library on P73 (as part of security functionality
+Dependencies: No dependencies.
+Note: Only if the chi-squared test succeeds the hardware RNG seeds the software RNG implemented as part of the Crypto Library on P73 (as part of security functionality SS.SW_RNG).
+Note: The Crypto Library does not prevent the operating system from accessing the hardware RNG.

-SS.SW RNG).

-Note:

-The Crypto Library does not prevent the operating system from accessing the hardware RNG.
 If the hardware RNG is used by the operating system directly, it has to be decided based on the Smartcard Embedded Software's security needs, what kind of test has to be performed and what requirements will have to be applied for this test.
-In this case the developer of the Smartcard Embedded Software must ensure that the conditions prescribed in the Guidance, Delivery and Operation Manual for the NXP High-performance secure controller P73N2M0B0.202 are met.
+In this case the developer of the Smartcard Embedded Software must ensure that the conditions prescribed in the Guidance, Delivery and Operation Manual for the NCJ38A0 High-performance secure microcontroller for Automotive are met.

-The software (pseudo) RNG, which is implemented in the software part of the TOE (Crypto Library), fulfils FCS\RNG.1/HYB-PHY (see below) with a certain limitation.
+The software (pseudo) RNG, which is implemented in the software part of the TOE (Crypto Library), fulfils FCS RNG.1/HYB-PHY (see below) with a certain limitation.
 This limitation can be given by the Security IC Embedded Software.
 For details on the limitation please refer the user guidance documentation of the Crypto Library [12].